 With this new law, under certain circumstances, the consumer will only be responsible for any applicable deductibles, co-pays, or co-insurance as if the consumer received care or treatment from an in-network provider.
 Any additional payments will be worked out between the insurance company and the medical provider.

-The new law provides protections when a consumer is being treated at an in-network facility and receives care from an out-of-network provider.
+The No Surprises Act provides protections when a consumer is being treated at an in-network health care facility and receives care from an out-of-network provider.
 For example, when a patient undergoes surgery in an in-network hospital and receives care from an out-of-network anesthesiologist.

-If the consumer does not have health insurance, the health care provider must provide a “good faith estimate” of the total cost of scheduled services when services are scheduled in advance.
-This “good faith estimate” must include reasonably expected costs for scheduled services.
+If the consumer does not have health insurance, the health care provider must provide a written “good faith estimate” of reasonably expected charges if you request one or schedule services at least three (3) business days in advance.

 If a consumer does not plan to submit a claim to their health plan or insurance company (self-pay), a consumer can request a “good faith estimate” from the healthcare provider when services are scheduled in advance.

-For bills that are $400 or more over a “good faith estimate” received prior to scheduled services, the consumer can request help through the CMS Patient Provider Dispute Resolution Process within 120 days of receiving the initial bill.
-To determine if your specific situation might qualify for the patient provider dispute resolution process, contact Consumer Affairs at (208) 334-4319.
+The No Surprises Act provides protections if bills are $400 or more over a written “good faith estimate” received prior to scheduled services.
+Consumers can request help through the CMS Patient Provider Dispute Resolution Process within 120 days of receiving a bill $400 or more over a written “good faith estimate.”